joezuntz/cosmosis-doc/reference/standard_library/photoz_bias.rst

      - bool
      - True
      - Whether to use one value per bin, If False, use one value for all bins.
+   * - output_deltaz_section_name
+     - string
+     -
+     - If set, compute the mean of the shifted n(z) and writes it to the specified section.

 Input values